ess-dmsc/just-bin-it/README.md

     * "source" (string): the name of the source to accept data from
     * "id" (string): an identifier for the histogram which will be contained in the published histogram data [optional]

-If start is not defined then counting with start with the next message.
+If "start" is not defined then counting with start with the next message.
-If stop is not defined then counting will not stop.
+If "stop" is not defined then counting will not stop.

+If "interval" is defined in combination with "start" and/or "stop" then the message will be treated as invalid and ignored.

 For example:
 ```json